pnp/cli-microsoft365/docs/docs/cmd/pp/aibuildermodel/aibuildermodel-list.md

 ## Options

 `-e, --environment <environment>`
-: The name of the environment.
+: The name of the environment

 `--asAdmin`
-: Run the command as admin for environments you do not have explicitly assigned permissions to.
+: Run the command as admin for environments you do not have explicitly assigned permissions to

 --8<-- "docs/cmd/_global.md"

 ## Examples

-List AI Builder models in a specific environment.
+List all AI Builder models in a specific environment

 ```sh
 m365 pp aibuildermodel list --environment "Default-d87a7535-dd31-4437-bfe1-95340acd55c5"
 ```

-List AI Builder models in a specific environment as admin.
+List all AI Builder models in a specific environment as admin

 ```sh
 m365 pp aibuildermodel list --environment "Default-d87a7535-dd31-4437-bfe1-95340acd55c5" --asAdmin